c0p4c4b4n4/demo-sockets-io-nio-nio2/README.md

 ```

-When the read operation completes (or the operation fails), the _ReadCompletionHandler_ class is called, which by the _AsynchronousSocketChannel.write(ByteBuffer source, A attachment, CompletionHandler&lt;Integer,? super A> handler)_ method initiates an asynchronous write operation to the _AsynchronousSocketChannel_ object from the _ByteBuffer_ object.
+When the read operation completes (or fails), the _ReadCompletionHandler_ class is called, which by the _AsynchronousSocketChannel.write(ByteBuffer source, A attachment, CompletionHandler&lt;Integer,? super A> handler)_ method initiates an asynchronous write operation to the _AsynchronousSocketChannel_ object from the _ByteBuffer_ object.

 ```